 How to edit or delete templates in Gmail

+Templates are perfect for sales teams, customer support, busy executives, and anyone who dreams of spending less time typing and more time doing what matters.
 Let’s say you’ve created a template (if not, follow this guide to add your first one!).
 But templates aren’t set in stone: today’s perfect text may need revisions tomorrow.
 What if your template needs adjustments?
 You can edit and update the template or even delete it and create a new one.
-In this guide, I’ll show you how to edit or delete templates in Gmail in a few simple steps.
+Let me show you 🧐.

 How to edit templates in Gmail